osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 Edge Data Store includes both local and remote means of diagnosing issues encountered while using or developing against EDS.

 Edge Data Store supports a diagnostics namespace that stores streams containing diagnostic information from Edge Data Store itself.
-Egress this data to either a PI Web Server or OSIsoft Cloud Services to monitor the state of a system remotely.
+Egress this data to either a PI Web Server or AVEVA Data Hub to monitor the state of a system remotely.
 For details about egressing diagnostic data, see [Diagnostics configuration](xref:EdgeDataStoreDiagnostics).

 In addition to diagnostics data, all components in Edge Data Store support OMF health messages.
 Configure health messages to send health data to either PI Web Server or OSIsoft Cloud Service endpoints for remote monitoring of devices.
 For more information, see [Health endpoints configuration](xref:HealthEndpointsConfiguration).